-Baking rice in the oven is an easy, hands off method to produce rice that’s tender and fluffy in texture.
-And if you find yourself running our of stove top space, this oven rice is a life saver.
+This baked rice recipe is an easy, hands off method to produce rice that’s tender and fluffy in texture.
+And if you find yourself running out of stove top space, this oven baked rice is a life saver.
 Your rice side dish for dinner just got a lot easier.

 Cooking rice on the stove top most certainly works … sometimes.
 It works if you get the heat level just right.
 If you have a sauce pan with that perfectly tight fitting lid, and if you have the time to watch it so it cooks perfectly.
 Perfectly without rice stuck to the bottom of the pan, without boiling over, and with no al la dente chewy grains.

-This is a recipe for oven rice is one that I’ve used for years.
+This is a recipe for baked rice is one that I’ve used for years.

 - Sauteeing or “toasting” the raw rice before cooking will allow the grains to cook up light and separate.

 - Using chicken broth rather than water adds more fat and flavor.